 Is Natria Safe Compared to Roundup?

-Natria is touted as a natural alternative to Roundup.
+Natria is touted as a natural alternative to Roundup that is considered “low-risk” for pets.
 However, this deserves closer scrutiny.
 While the Ammoniated Soap in Natria is an organic substance, it also contains Maleic Hydrazide.
-This herbicide, and its “chromosome breaking” vector of attack has been shown to harm animals.
+This herbicide, and its “chromosome breaking” vector of attack, has been shown to harm animals.

 - The active ingredients in Natria have not been linked to cancer.